kamilwojcik/cfluxim/README.md

 ## Dependances

 A few classes of CERN's ROOT framework is used.
-See the [ROOT](https://root.cern/) page.
+See the [ROOT](https://root.cern/) website.

 ## Installation

-works fine on my computer ;)

-First, you need to install the [ROOT](https://root.cern.ch/downloading-root)
+works fine on my computer ;) First, you need to install the [ROOT](https://root.cern.ch/downloading-root) just run compileCfluxim.sh

-## The tool will be finished ASAP ;)

 ## License

-MIT.
+MIT